Censorship in Israel: Gaza war and Al Jazeera law

 On 1 April 2024, the Knesset passed the "Al Jazeera law", which gives the Israeli government the power to close foreign news networks operating in the country and confiscate their equipment if they are deemed to be threats to national security.
 The law, passed in a 71 to 10 vote, was planned to be used against the Qatari news channel Al Jazeera, according to Minister of Communications Shlomo Karhi.
 The law can be applied for an initial 45-day period but can be renewed.

 On 21 April 2024, the Communications Ministry shut down and seized the broadcasting equipment of an Associated Press livestream overlooking northern Gaza, claiming that the wire service was providing information on the live stream to Al Jazeera, one of its clients, in violation of the law.
 The AP had refused an earlier verbal order the previous week to shut down the feed.
 According to the AP, it was in compliance with Israel's censorship rules prohibiting the coverage of details that could endanger Israeli lives such as troop movements and characterized the government's actions as "abusive".
 Later the same day, Karhi ordered the return of the equipment to the AP.

 In September 2024, Israel raided and shut down the Al Jazeera bureau in Ramallah.
 This followed Israel's previous shutdown of the Al Jazeera office in East Jerusalem four months earlier.

 On 24 November 2024, Israel's government ordered a boycott of the newspaper Haaretz by government officials and anyone working for a government-funded body, and banned government advertising with the newspaper.
 According to The Guardian, Haaretz "had published a series of investigations of wrongdoing or abuses by senior officials and the armed forces, and has long been in the crosshairs of the current government."

 As of 2025, Israel ranks 108th in the World Press Freedom Index, previously 88th in 2020.
 This assessment focuses solely on the media situation within Israel and does not account for the widespread killings of journalists in Gaza.
 According to a report by +972 Magazine, Israel's military censorship reached unprecedented levels in 2024.
 The report indicates that, in that year, the publication of 1,635 articles was completely banned, while another 6,265 articles faced partial censorship.
 These figures suggest that, on average, more than 20 reports and articles per day were subjected to direct intervention by the military censorship unit.

-Israeli military censorship again peaked during the Iran–Israel war, targeting the publication of strikes on or near military targets in Israel.
+Israeli military censorship again peaked during the Twelve-Day War, targeting the publication of strikes on or near military targets in Israel.

 In August 2025, the Israeli Army Censorship Office issued an order prohibiting the publication of any information regarding the disappearance of four Israeli soldiers during the "El Zaitoun" operation in Gaza.